 Now onto the good stuff!
 The pros of water conditioner systems are primarily based around their size and methodology.

-A water softener requires a lot of space and regular top ups of salt.
-It will also use up large quantities of water in its regeneration process.
+A water softener requires a lot of space and regular top ups of salt (and by the way, there’s a national shortage of salt!).
+It will also use up large quantities of water in its regeneration process so if you’re looking to save water, a softener isn’t a good option for you.
 Conditioners have none of these issues, all are compact and require no salts nor use any extra water in their process.
-Furthermore these systems are often maintenance free with premium conditioners lasting between 20-30 years before needing replacement.
-Not only does that mean long term savings over a softener but also from the prevention of limescale.
+Furthermore these systems are often maintenance free with premium conditioners lasting between 20-30 years before needing replacement (the Halcyan lasts for 30+years!).
+Not only does that mean long term savings over a softener but also from the prevention of damaging limescale.

 The next step

 As a customer the key is to establish what the main things you want to tackle are when shopping for a solution.